tiagoddinis/calculator/README.md

 ![google_calculator](docs/images/google_calculator.png) ![repo_calculator](docs/images/repo_calculator.png)

 Lots of things that could be improved, such as using a finite-state machine when building expressions, implementing an expression history and undo features, and polishing the overall css organization and responsiveness.
-Next time, fail forward gang ❌⏩✔️💪

 ### Installation
 If you want to run the app locally: